-In this blog, we will cover and discuss VA Chapter 13 Bankruptcy Buy Out with cash-out refinance.
-VA Chapter 13 Bankruptcy buy out can be done through doing a cash-out refinance on VA home loans while on Chapter 13 Bankruptcy repayment plan.
+This blog will cover and discuss VA Chapter 13 Bankruptcy buy-out cash-out refinance.
+VA Chapter 13 Bankruptcy buy-out can be done through a cash-out refinance on VA home loans while on a Chapter 13 Bankruptcy repayment plan.
 The coronavirus pandemic outbreak in February 2020 caused many Americans financial distress.

-How The COVID-19 Scare Tactic Devastated Millions
+How The COVID-19 Scare Tactic Forced Small Business Owners To Close

-A large percentage of hard-working American small business owners and employees of small businesses have suffered enormous losses when they were forced to file for bankruptcy.
-The coronavirus outbreak literally created an economic, social, and political meltdown.
+Many hard-working American small business owners and employees of small businesses suffered enormous losses when they were forced to file for bankruptcy.
+The coronavirus outbreak created an economic, social, and political meltdown.
 One of the hardest-hit industries was the mortgage industry.

 It changed the entire mortgage industry.
-Most Non-QM lenders literally went out of business.
-There were two non-QM lenders that suspended operations until further notice.
-Major mortgage guideline changes are expected to be made on non-QM loans when it opens up.
-Some of the changes will be higher credit scores, larger down payments, and lower debt-to-income ratio caps.
+Most non-QM lenders went out of business.
+Two non-QM lenders suspended operations until further notice.
+Major mortgage guideline changes are expected on non-QM loans when they open up.
+Some changes will be higher credit scores, larger down payments, and lower debt-to-income ratio caps.
 The coronavirus pandemic has hit government and conventional loans hard.

 How The Filing of Bankruptcy Soared Due To COVID-19 Shutdowns By State Government